Skip to main content

 TabPurpose

-UsageUsage history table, optional Reassign usage flow (admin mode) to move selected usage rows to another meter, and Linked meters when this meter is grouped with related records.
+UsageUsage history table and Linked meters when this meter is grouped with related records.

 CoverageMonth-by-month completeness for this meter in context of your reporting expectations.